abhishek-kumar-code/Redfish_Public/Specification.md

 * Time of the attempted application
 * ETag of the Setting Data object that was applied
 * SPMA Extended Error Information containing status information

-#### CorrelatableID

-Because of SPMA's open extensible architecture, and a design tenant that objects do not have to know how to locate each other via URI references, SPMA defines the "CorrelatableID" property.

-CorrelatableID is used as a reference en lieu of a URI in some circumstances and schema.
-It is similar to a weak key, in that resources that relate to each other contain the same CorrelatableID value.

-If a provider must communicate location or association information and does not have enough information to include a URI reference, it should include a "CorrelatableID" property or Schema qualifier instead.
-The string used as the value can be matched by the client against others to determine association.

-For example, a NIC in a PCI slot communicates its PCI location by including a "CorrelatableID" with a value consisting of its UEFI device path.
-PCI slots also have a UEFI device path.
-This match establishes their association.

 ### SPMA Resources